mages/PSRWP/PSRWP.md

 ![Log Mack sigma2 Parameters](figures/Log Mack sigma2 Parameters.png)

 For the Mack model the three specific Mack tests are carried out: the development factors correlation test, the independence of accident years and a plot of the $\sigma^2$ parameters (section [Mack Model Assumptions](#Mack Model Assumptions)).
 The first two tests are implemented in the spreadsheet attached to this paper (Stochastic Reserving Tool v1.3\_DATASET1.xlsb; refer to the "Executive Summary" tab for the results of these tests).
 According to these tests, the independence of accident years is satisfied (i.e. there are no apparent calendar year trends) but the development factors fail the correlation test.
-The $\sigma^2$ parameters may be calculated according to the formula in section [Analytic Calculation of MSEP](#Analytic Calculation of MSEP) and the logs of these values are plotted in Figure 7 -15 above.
+The $\sigma^2$ parameters may be calculated according to the formula in section [Analytic Calculation of MSEP](#Analytic Calculation of MSEP) and the logs of these values are plotted in the figure [above](#Log Mack sigma2 Param) above.
 Exponential decay translates to linear decay of the log values.
-There is a slight kink in the σ2 values at development year 4 which may indicate problems with the assumptions.
+There is a slight kink in the $\sigma^2$ values at development year 4 which may indicate problems with the assumptions.

 On the basis of these tests, there may be some question marks over the applicability of the Mack model and it is worthwhile exploring alternatives.